 1. What do you understand by AWS?

 Answer: AWS is a cloud storage platform that provides various computing services such as networking services, cloud services, and storage services.
 It provides affordable and efficient cloud computing solutions that are also easily scalable.
+Amazon Web Services provides three cloud computing models described below:

-- Infrastructure as a Service (IaaS): IaaS is the basic layer of infrastructure for instant computing in cloud IT.
+- Infrastructure-as-a-Service (IaaS): IaaS is the basic layer of infrastructure for instant computing in cloud IT.

-- Platform as a Service (PaaS): PaaS is a model for cloud computing that provides an environment for the deployment of applications in the cloud.
+- Platform-as-a-Service (PaaS): PaaS is a model for cloud computing that provides an environment for the deployment of applications in the cloud.

-- Software as a Service (SaaS): SaaS is a model that allows applications to be delivered over the internet.
+- Software-as-a-Service (SaaS): SaaS is a model that allows applications to be delivered over the internet.

 2. What services does AWS provide?

-- AWS Lambda: AWS Lambda is a highly efficient computing platform that provides computing resources required to run a code or application.
+- AWS Lambda: AWS Lambda is a highly efficient computing platform that provides the computing resources required to run a code or application.

 - Amazon EC2: Amazon EC2 is an abbreviation for Amazon Elastic Compute Cloud.
 It provides a secure environment that provides resizable cloud computing capacity.